Trump's campaign promises - has he delivered on them?

 On 22 November, Mr Trump's spokeswoman said he would not pursue a further investigation - to help Mrs Clinton "heal".

 Before: The country's infrastructure "will become, by the way, second to none, and we will put millions of our people back to work as we rebuild it", he said in his victory speech in November.

-After: Has repeated his vow to spend big on the country's roads, rail and airports, but as yet, there is no sign of action.
+After: Has repeated his vow to spend big on the country's roads, rail and airports, but as yet, there is little sign of action.
 By March 2018 Congress had allocated $21bn for infrastructure spending - far short of the $1.5tn Mr Trump has called for.
 The money will be spent on a wide range of upgrades and investments, according to a congressional graphic.